pgvalle/ceu-windows-setup/README.md

       tiny.ttf
 ```

-Open ceu/pico/ceu.lib in a text editor and add ```-lmingw32 -lSDL2main``` at the beginning.
+Replace ceu/pico/ceu.lib with the ceu.lib of this repo's releases page.

 Go to ceu/pico/, delete pico.ceu and rename pico-x.ceu to pico.ceu.

 (Optional) Delete ceu/ceu.
 It's a bash script, so it won't serve any purpose.

-Download ceu.bat in this repo Releases page and place it inside ceu/.
+Download ceu.bat from this repo Releases page and place it inside ceu/.

 ## Testing ceu